jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 What's your problem?

-- Is your job not paying enough.
+- Is your job not paying enough?
 You will not be a disloyal Conservative because you joined a union.
-- Are rude customers wasting your time.
-You will not be a disloyal Progressive for turning some assholes away.
+- Are customers robbing your store?
+You will not be a disloyal Progressive for installing locks.
-Is a bad supply chain increasing your costs.....
+- Is a bad supply chain increasing your costs?
 You will not be a disloyal Progressive or Conservative for wanting a robust local supply chain.

-You will not be disloyal, because heroes are loyal to themselves, not to a trainer's tools or techniques.
+You will not be disloyal, because you are not Conservative or Progressive.
+You're a lifeform looking for resources, it's not your job, nor your capability, to judge what is best society.
+It's your job to solve your daily pains.
+Because pain is the sign evolution gave us to change our ways.

 Now, what tools do you need to solve your problems?